-- Give a true and fair view of the state of the Company's affairs as at 31 March 2016 and of its loss for the year - Have been properly prepared in accordance with IFRSs as adopted by the European Union; and - Have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 March 2017 and of its profit for the year then ended: - have been properly prepared in accordance with IFRSs as adopted by the European Union; and - ▶ have been prepared in accordance with the requirements of the Companies Act 2006.

-Opinion on other matter prescribed by the Companies Act 2006
+Opinion on other matters prescribed by the Companies Act 2006

-In our opinion the information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, based on the work undertaken in the course of the audit the information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements and the Directors' Report has been prepared in accordance with applicable legal requirements.